Add a Website

-A Website in strongDM is the combination of an IP/DNS address and authentication information used to connect to a Web-based resource, such as a Redash or Grafana dashboard.
+A website resource in strongDM is the combination of an IP/DNS address and authentication information used to connect to a web-based resource, such as a Redash or Grafana dashboard.

-- Server Type: Required.
-HTTP, HTTP Basic Auth, HTTP Custom Auth.
-Find a description for each in the next section.
+- Auth Type (Required): Select HTTP, HTTP Basic Auth, or HTTP Custom Auth.
+Find a description for each in the Auth Types section.

-- Base URL: Required.
-A base address and port for the website you wish to add as a resource. (e.g.
+- Base URL (Required): Enter a base address and port for the website you wish to add as a resource.
+For example, use

-- HTTP Subdomain: Required.
-Be sure to input URL safe characters; this string will be used as your local DNS address. (e.g.
+- HTTP Subdomain (Required): Be sure to input URL safe characters; this string is used as your local DNS address.
+For example,

 app-prod1would turn into

-- Default Path: Optional.
-This path will be the starting page when accessing the resource. (e.g.
+- Default Path (Optional): This path serves as the starting page when accessing the resource.
+For example, set

-/to a more specific URL; the path provided should return a healthy status code. (e.g.
+/to a more specific URL.
+The path provided should return a healthy status code, such as

-- Headers exclusion: Optional.
-By default, the logs in strongDM will include all of the headers passed to the Website.
+- Headers exclusion (Optional): By default, the logs in strongDM include all of the headers passed to the website.
 If you wish to exclude any headers from logging, you may enter them here.

-- HTTP Basic Auth.
-This option uses standard HTTP authentication (username/password).
-Choosing this option will expose two additional fields: the username (Digest Auth User) and password (Digest Auth Password).
+- HTTP Basic Auth: This option uses standard HTTP authentication (username/password).
+Choosing this option exposes two additional fields: Digest Auth User (username) and Digest Auth Password (password).

 Authenticationheader.
-Once selected the field Authorization Header will be exposed.
+Once selected the field Authorization Header is exposed.

-Once a user has access to a Website, they will also need to configure their local system proxy.
-Users can add the following PAC file to their system to accomplish this:
+Once a user has access to a website, they also need to configure their local system proxy.
+Users can add the following PAC file to their system to accomplish this task:

-The PAC file in the link above will automatically configure your system to proxy traffic for your Websites.
-For more detailed setup instructions read: Connecting to Websites
+The PAC file in the link above automatically configures your system to proxy traffic for your websites.
+For more detailed setup instructions, read Connecting to Websites.